Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 What is B2B commerce?
-A complete guide

 B2B commerce, or business-to-business commerce, is the whole ecosystem of transactions between companies, from manufacturers and wholesalers to distributors, resellers, and retailers.
 It encompasses every process involved when one business sells to another, across both offline and online channels.

 Most people associate B2B commerce with a website or digital storefront, but that’s just one piece of the puzzle.
-In reality, B2B commerce spans two primary channels, and the mediums commonly used in each are:
+In reality, B2B commerce spans two primary channels, and the medium commonly used in each are:

 1. Offline channels

-These are traditional, relationship-driven selling methods — incredibly relevant in the B2B space.
+These are traditional, relationship-driven selling methods, incredibly relevant in the B2B space.

 • Trade shows and industry events